 - To join the AVID elective after 7th grade or in high school, students should see their counselor, meet with the building’s AVID coordinator, and complete an application.

 WICOR stands for Writing, Inquiry, Collaboration, Organization, Reading -- the instructional, research-based strategies provided through AVID training.
 These strategies have been proven over time to increase student engagement, rigor, and understanding.
+WICOR strategies can be used in any classroom or content areas, as they promote consistent and research-based instruction.

 Be an AVID tutor!